 The Questions Board Directors Should Be Asking

 Many of the questions that board directors should be asking pertain directly to themselves and the security of the work they do in the boardroom.
-How can they be sure that their email and messaging systems have end-to-end encryption?
 Can hackers get into their servers?
 What are their standards for communications software programs?
 Are they using an app- and cloud-based solution and are they spending too much of the budget on hardware?
 How secure is the system across all mobile devices?
 Are documents secure in storage and while in transit?
 How secure is the document retention process for high-risk internal documents and data?

 For boards that use Diligent Boards, Diligent Messenger and the suite of tools that comprise Governance Cloud, the answer to every question is that the cyber protection is highly secure.
 Diligent has been an industry leader from the start of board management software implementation.
 Diligent Corporation is a modern governance company that places its entire focus on keeping boardroom information at the highest level of confidentiality possible.